ShakDamj/shakiradamji.com/src/pages/blog/2022-07-04-generate-html-pages-from-markdown-with-deno.md

 }
 ```

-At times you may need useful to remove the output directory before you start writing to it...
+At times you may find it useful to remove the output directory before you start writing to it...
 I do this which is not beautiful but does the job 🤷‍♀️

 ```ts
 try {